Nukambe/go-nav/README.md

 **Go-Nav** is an interactive CLI tool designed to simplify filesystem navigation.
 Go-Nav provides a user-friendly interface with features to make CLI navigation faster and more efficient.

----

 ## Features

 - **Interactive Navigation**: Explore your filesystem interactively using arrow keys.
-- **File and Directory Management**: Perform basic operations like opening files or changing directories.
-- **Terminal-Friendly**: Lightweight and optimized for terminal environments.

----

 ## Installation